Hey there friend and Welcome aboard!!

 Similarities & Differences

 - Noise Cancelling.
-Both have good sound isolation, but the Solo’s do not have a noise cancelling feature while the Studio’s do.
+The original Solo’s did not have a noise cancelling feature, while the Studio’s did.
+How do noise cancelling headphones work?

 So what do I recommend instead?